reimen-cpu/TG-cloud-android/README.md

 # Telegram Cloud Android

-Android application to manage files in the cloud using Telegram as a backend. **Your cloud, your rules.**
+Android application to manage files in the cloud using Telegram as a backend. **Your cloud, your rules 🚀.**

 ## ⚠️ IMPORTANT: